 Here on this remote spot in the Cape Range National Park, campmates aside, your only likely visitor is the occasional kangaroo.
 These luxury seaside tents rely purely on solar power, use composting toilets and have a tightly controlled water system: overall, it’s an inspiring example of striving to protect a fragile eco-system.

 ‘Eco here is all about heritage, which is refreshing.
 Building sensitively, using local materials and labour isn’t cheap, so to make a successful business of it is commendable’

 ‘At Cuixmala there’s an excellent local food-sourcing practice, local materials are used across the estate, and there’s also the turtle protection programme’

 Livia Firth, Eco-Age creative director

 Does this hotel strive in all ways for low environmental impact without sacrificing on comfort and quality?
 Does it conserve water, use renewable energy sources, eco-friendly products and building materials from sustainable sources?

 Buildings that are not just carbon-neutral or low-impact but which lead the way architecturally; pioneering use of new technology or a showcase for traditional methods; trailblazers in the eco-hotel sphere.

 Is the hotel recognised by a respected body or authority?
-It may not have LEED or STEP certification, but the hotel that wins the Eco Award should have a demonstrable committment to environmental goals, such as conforming to ISO 14002 and raising the bar for same-destination properties.
+It may not have LEED or STEP certification, but the hotel that wins the Eco Award should have a demonstrable commitment to environmental goals, such as conforming to ISO 14002 and raising the bar for same-destination properties.

 Guests don't always need to know how their waste water is used, or what kind of lightbulbs the hotel has chosen.
 An eco-friendly hotel will inform, share, show and guide where necessary, and there should be transparency – but nobody wants a lecture.